Skip to content

 • Cold therapy or anti-inflammatory medication: For pain relief in acute irritation.

-Unfortunately, these measures often do not lead to a long-term reduction in pain in the ball of the foot, as the causes of metatarsalgia are not eliminated.
-The aim of any metatarsalgia treatment should therefore be to eliminate the causes.
-As described above, the lack of exercise, sedentary lifestyle, hard, flat floors and immobile, supportive shoes should be addressed.
-The kybun mode of action proves to be a suitable therapy for pain in the ball of the foot, which can eliminate the causes mentioned.
+Often these measures unfortunately do not lead to long-term pain reduction in the ball of the foot because the causes of metatarsalgia are not addressed.
+The aim of any metatarsalgia treatment should be to eliminate the causes.
+As described above, lack of exercise, sedentary lifestyle, hard flat floors and rigid supportive shoes should be addressed.
+The kybun mode of action proves to be a suitable therapy for ball-of-foot pain because it can counter these causes.

 • Optimized pressure distribution